Skip to content

 6. Lack of automations

 You can’t save time on repeat messages with Google Voice for business.
-For example, you won’t have a way to have templates, which are pre-crafted messages that can help you answer common FAQs.
-Instead, you’ll have to individually draft responses for each customer message, which will waste your time and increase your workload.
+For example, you won’t have a way to use templates, which are pre-crafted messages that can help you answer common FAQs.
+Instead, you’ll have to draft responses for each customer message, which will waste time and increase your workload.

-Google Voice’s starting plan accommodates a max of 10 users.
-If you need to add more, you’ll be forced to upgrade to the second tier ($20 per user per month).
+Google Voice’s starting plan lets you have a max of 10 users.
+If you need to add more, you’ll be forced to upgrade to the second tier.
 Even then, there’s no such thing as ‘free’ unlimited users.
-Adding more than 50 requires an up-front payment that increases your number of licenses.
+Adding more than 50 users requires an upfront payment to increase your number of licenses.

 This could stunt your growing team and double (or even triple) your phone service costs.